Public Health Agency of Canada

 Duration: Now through March 2021, with potential for continued funding.

 Education: PhD or equivalent in Bioinformatics, Epidemiology, Engineering, Mathematics, Statistics, or similar

-Experience: Experience in risk science and/or statistical analyses
+- Experience in epidemiology, risk science and/or statistical analyses

 Please email a CV, cover letter that describes how you meet the requirements, and three referees, as a single PDF file, to Ben Smith (PHAC) at Ben.Smith@Canada.ca

 Special consideration may be given to applicants who were unable to apply during the 3-year period, due to a significant career interruption or delay.